ilarsf/aarc_lts/index.md

       <li><strong>Pathway to Membership</strong>: Clear next steps for continued rowing after the program</li>
     </ul>

-    <p>After completing the LTS class, scullers are invited to become Full Members of AARC and participate in our coached Open Sculling Program, with a four-week trial period offered at a discounted rate.</p>
+    <p>After completing the LTS class, scullers are invited to become Full Members of AARC and participate in our coached Open Sculling Program, with a four-week trial period offered at a discounted rate.
+This continuation program provides additional coaching to refine your skills and build confidence as you transition to independent sculling.</p>

     <div class="info-box warning">
       <h4>Physical Requirements</h4>